 Business brokers should have a base revenue source as large transactions may take a year or more to close.
-Like a farmer, a business broker and commercial real estate agent sometimes go long periods between paychecks.
+Like a farmer, a business broker sometimes goes long periods between paychecks.
 The ideal business broker should be able to go the distance.

 You don’t need direct experience to become a business broker, particularly if you join a brokerage like ours that provides training.
 However, a business background is essential to success as a business broker, as the job requires understanding every aspect of another business well enough to sell or buy that business on behalf of a client.
 Your experience will also help convince a client that you know what you’re doing.